tinker-michaelj/hedera-services/hedera-node/docs/lambdas.md

 A lambda does not have a `ContractID` or EVM address.
 It cannot be called via the Hedera API (HAPI), and it cannot hold HBAR or Hedera Token Service (HTS) assets.
 It does, however, reuse bytecode from an already deployed smart contract;
 we call a contract deployed for use by lambdas a **hook contract**, and a function signature on a hook contract that is called by lambdas, a **hook**.
-Hooks are called with `DELEGATECALL` at the top level so the shared bytecode sees the storage of the currently executing lambda; and hook ABIs always include the address of the entity that owns the executing lambda as an explicit function argument.
+Hooks are called with `DELEGATECALL` so the hook contract's bytecode "sees" the storage of the currently executing lambda.
+Hook ABIs always include the address of the entity that owns the executing lambda as an explicit function argument.

 The **type** of a lambda determines where it can be installed, which transactions can reference it, and exactly how the protocol applies its logic.
 For example, an allowance lambda can be installed on an account, referenced by a